MicrosoftDocs/kaizala-docs/Articles/connectors/EventSchema.md

-# Schema details of Webhook response for registered events
+# Webhook response schema for registered events

 If a webhook is registered, Kaizala returns a webHook response for each event on the registered objectId, filtered for registered events.
 Below is schema details for different webhook response for different events.